-The PLOP describes your child’s current abilities, skills, weaknesses and strengths—academically, socially and physically.
-It explains how learning issues affect your child’s ability to learn the general education curriculum.
+The PLOP describes your child’s current abilities, skills, weaknesses, and strengths — academically, socially, and physically.
+It explains how learning differences affect your child’s ability to learn the .
 It also explains how your child handles academic subjects and everyday functional activities, from socializing to tying shoelaces.

 Where does the IEP team get the information?